 Quality is a crucial factor in the development of the product and service range.
-The Finnish Tourist Board has specified exportability criteria and product recommendations that improve product competitiveness on the international markets.
-The Tourist Board also manages the Quality 1000programme, which is tailored to tourist companies.
+Visit Finland has specified exportability criteria and product recommendations that improve product competitiveness on the international markets.
+Visit Finland also manages the Quality 1000programme, which is tailored to tourist companies.
 The quality coaching provided by Haaga-Perho consists of practical training that directs companies towards long-term and systematic quality development work.

 FOUR PRODUCT THEMES OF THE PRODUCT DEVELOPMENT

 The areas of emphasis concerning product development constitute our four strategic themes: well-being, culture, summer, and winter

 Worldwide interest in well-being tourism has significantly increased recently.
 Finland has the best possible conditions for offering tourists well-being products and services related to clean nature, tranquility, and sauna.
 There is no actual umbrella programme for controlling development on a national level but Visit Finland strives to improve theme-based product development in accordance with the Finrelax® specification.